 Black Mail Fast Fact: On December 23, 1919, Alice H. Parker, an African American inventor from Morristown, NJ received a patent for her design of a gas heating furnace.
 It was not the first furnace of its kind.
-But it was a substantial improvement of the original design.
-Parker’s design would play an important role in providing centralized heating to millions of homes and buildings world-wide.
+But it was a substantial improvement on the original design.
+Parker’s design would play an important role in providing centralized heating to millions of homes and buildings worldwide.
 Her gas heating furnace would totally transform how homes and buildings would now be heated.
 Little is known about Parker’s life.
 We do know that she grew tired of the cold winters in her New Jersey hometown as well as the limited effectiveness of using fireplaces in warming her home.

 About Time: Marine Corps Uniform Board Finally Allows Twist, Loc Hairstyles For Women

 Remembering The Children’s Crusade of 1963

 Horace King & The King Brothers: Father & Son Bridge Builders

 Six Months Later: Remembering Emmanuel AME

 Wiley Branton: African American Attorney, Freedom Rider, and Civil Rights Activist

 Eunice Hunton Carter: African American Attorney Who Played Key Role In Prosecuting Organized Crime In The 1930’s

 February 26, 2019 at 8:17 am